Intergenerational care - Live-in care | The Good Care Group

 Intergenerational care: Why older people benefit from spending time with kids

-Here, we’ll take a closer look at this inspirational concept; why it’s back in the news and how it can enhance quality of life for older people.
+The concept of intergenerational care dates back decades.
+Here, we’ll take a closer look at this inspirational concept: how it works and how it can enhance quality of life for older people.

 How does intergenerational care work?